 Study Spaces Guidelines

-Montgomery College Library has three types of study spaces: collaborative workstations, group study rooms, and one button studios.
+Montgomery College Library has three types of study spaces that can be reserved: collaborative workstations, group study rooms, and one button studios.

 General Guidelines

-All library study spaces may be reserved online in advance or are available to walk-ins.
+All library study spaces may be reserved online, up to seven days in advance, or are available to walk-ins.

 Groups can share screens from personal devices (laptops and tablets) to a larger, shared screen.

-• Student use of workstations takes priority over others.
+- Student use of workstation takes priority over others.

-• Because the workstations are located in open areas in the library, conversations at the workstations must not disturb other library users.
+- Because the workstation is located in an open area in the library, conversations at the workstations must not disturb other library users.

-• The workstations support two cable types: VGA and HDMI.
-The library loans these cables for use with the workstations at the service desk.
+- The workstation supports two cable types: VGA and HDMI.
+The library loans these cables for use with the workstation at the service desk.

 Groups can work together without disturbing others in the library.